 where $ 0<\lambda<1 $ is a definite constant.
-Detailed definitions and notations are provided in Sections \ref{SecModulus} and \ref{Circle diffeomorphisms}. } \\ Then we further investigate the higher regularity of the conjugation, following the above main theorem, which slightly improves part of the optimal result in \cite{Khanin09Invent}.
+Detailed definitions and notations are provided in Sections \ref{SecModulus} and \ref{Circle diffeomorphisms}. } \\ We then further investigate the higher regularity of the conjugation, following the above main theorem, which slightly improves part of the optimal result in \cite{Khanin09Invent}.
 Besides, some explicit examples are provided, including the case of combining partial quotients with probability distributions.
-Finally, in Subsection \ref{Optimality about our integrability condition} it is shown certain optimality about our results, from the perspective of preserving and improving $ C^1 $ conjugacy, etc. To the best of our knowledge, our integrability condition seems to explicitly link irrationality with regularity \textit{for the first time} and is relatively easy to verify.
+Finally, in Section \ref{Optimality about our integrability condition} we show certain optimality of our results, from the perspective of preserving and improving $ C^1 $ conjugacy, etc. To the best of our knowledge, our integrability condition seems to explicitly link irrationality with regularity \textit{for the first time} and is relatively easy to verify.
 Now we obtain the optimal integrability condition about the irrationality and regularity.

-Thereby \textit{our main theorem develops the classical Denjoy's and Herman's theory (see Subsections \ref{Subdenjoy} and \ref{SubHerman} respectively) since the topological conjugacy is elevated to differential's type and the smoothness assumption of $ T $ is reduced to only $ C^2 $ (in fact, $ C^2 $ plus some modulus of continuity which is much weaker than the H\"older's type).} Actually, it should be emphasized that the $ C^2 $ regularity for the mapping $ T $ cannot be further weakened, otherwise the conjugation might not be differentiable due to the loss of regularity and irrationality of the rotation and might even become only pure singular, see Subsection \ref{Optimality about our integrability condition}.
+Thereby \textit{our main theorem develops the classical Denjoy's and Herman's theory (see Sections \ref{Subdenjoy} and \ref{SubHerman} respectively) since the topological conjugacy is elevated to differentiable type and the smoothness assumption of $ T $ is reduced to only $ C^2 $ (in fact, $ C^2 $ plus some modulus of continuity which is much weaker than the H\"older type).} Actually, it should be emphasized that the $ C^2 $ regularity for the mapping $ T $ cannot be further weakened, otherwise the conjugation might not be differentiable due to the loss of regularity and irrationality of the rotation and might even become only pure singular, see Section \ref{Optimality about our integrability condition}.